antennapedia/antennapedia.com/src/thick/gen_blessed.md

 ---
 ## A restaurant

 Malcolm knelt in the corner of his office before the little shrine he kept.
 Everyone kept one, in their homes and their offices, but he in particular was expected to.
 Needed to.
 The shrine to the Blessed.
 To the fucking cumsack who caused people like him to exist.
 He supposed he ought to be grateful, but it hadn't done him all that much good.
 It was almost a curse, this awareness he had.
 Well, fuck it, do the ritual.
 Daily ritual, that was good.
 You had to do that.
 He reached inside, found his spiritual self, and manifested his wings.
 He burned the pinch of copal incense, head bowed.
 He was a sorry mess right now and he knew it.
-The election was coming.
+He'd won, he'd got his party into coalition with the fucking Tories, but that had been the start of his misery.
 He hadn't been home, properly home, in days.
 He had been neglecting himself for the sake of the nation.
 Or at least what he thought was the good of the nation.
 The condition of his wings told another story.
 He was a fuck-up.

 The door creaked open and his heart leapt into his throat.
 Hadn't he locked it?
 Sam had gone home, hadn't she?